Data applications are often used to solve business problems that operate periodically (i.e. in time cycles).

 In our example, the end-user publishes production orders (i.e., a production plan) every month.
 During each month (the cycle), the end-user will be interested in "playing" with different scenarios untill only one of those scenarios is selected as the official production plan to be published.
 Using Taipy, each month is modeled as a cycle, and each Taipy cycle can contain one or more Taipy scenarios.

-The picture on the left shows the tree of entities: Cycles, Scenarios and their associated Pipeline(s).
+The picture on the left shows the tree of entities: Cycles, Scenarios, and their associated Sequence(s).
 There is an existing past cycle for December and a current cycle for January containing a single scenario.

 When comes the end of a cycle (start date + duration), only one of the scenarios is applied in production.
 This "official" scenario is called the primary scenario.
 Only one primary scenario per cycle is allowed.